SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

 In this exercise, you will use the package `Z_ONLINESHOP_###`that you have created earlier.
 Here you will create a database table where you will define all important fields for the OnlineShop application.

-This RAP BO represents an online shop, where you can order laptops or other articles you need as an employee. <!--After an article such as a laptop is ordered, a purchase requisition can be created by pressing a button in your application which will trigger an action in your RAP BO.-->
+This RAP business object (BO) represents an online shop, where you can order laptops or other articles you need as an employee. <!--After an article such as a laptop is ordered, a purchase requisition can be created by pressing a button in your application which will trigger an action in your RAP BO.-->

 We will start our implementation by building a simple managed RAP business object and we will add the business logic to call the released RAP API in SAP S/4HANA afterwards.